Furniture packers/movers pack furniture and equipment and move it between households, offices and storage places.

 - jobs that involve packing or heavy lifting

-- driving vans, trucks or heavy vehicles.
+- driving vans, trucks or other heavy vehicles

 Furniture packers/movers need to have excellent fitness and health and must be strong.